smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * popularity (to be filled in retrospectively)

 ###Research user personas
-To quote author, instructor and consultant Ginny Redish:
+To quote author Ginny Redish:

 > A persona is an individual with a name, a picture, specific demographics, and other characteristics.
 A persona is, however, not usually based on one actual individual.
-Rather, each personas is a composite of characteristics or real people in the group the persona represents
+Rather, each persona is a composite of characteristics or real people in the group the persona represents

 You can use personas to breathe life into the information that you've gathered about your site visitors.
 And if you haven't any information on your site visitors then get gathering!
 Your support queue, inbox, social media, analytics and site search logs are a good place to start.